LinkedIn hooks

 Hooks that match your natural phrasing

-Amelia knows how you write.
+Amelia knows your direction.
 Generated hooks use your vocabulary, sentence rhythm, and tone, so they sound like something you'd actually say, not something you borrowed from a swipe file.

 Alignment scoring shows hook strength

-Every hook gets scored against your Identity Profile.
-You see which options are most on-voice and which are strongest for stopping the scroll, so you pick with confidence.
+Every hook gets scored for consistency with your direction.
+You see which options feel most like your best work and which are strongest for stopping the scroll, so you pick with confidence.

 Multiple variations for every post